Discover which features drive retention and growth, including the window of time you have to guide users to realize value of your product.

 - what was their signup source

-With these three characteristics you can gain a complete picture of your ideal user profile & their motivation for using your product.
+With these three characteristics you can gain a complete picture of your ideal user profile &and their motivation for using your product.

 Armed with this information, you now can introduce personalized product experiences to guide all users to adopt the “aha” moments within your product.